-To eliminate this problem the urine must be removed or neutralized from each of the layers effected.
+To eliminate this problem the urine must be removed or neutralized from each of the layers affected.
 If the contamination is limited to only the face yarn of the carpet then the cleaning itself may effectively remove the odor.
 In more severe cases a urine neutralizer may be applied.

-In the most severe cases, replacement of the carpet padding, treatment of the under-side of the carpet and the sub-floor may be required.
-Even replacement of the carpet, however, cannot guarantee complete removal of the odor.
+In the most severe cases, replacement of the carpet padding, and treatment of the under-side of the carpet and the sub-floor may be required.
+Even replacement of the carpet, however, cannot guarantee the complete removal of the odor.

 At Chase Carpet Care we offer a range of solutions to help you with your pet odor problems.
 In the long run, however, it may be more a matter of proper maintenance instead of total elimination.
 After all, we love our pets and want to keep them a part of our family.
 Pet ownership adds to the challenge of maintaining a clean and healthy home.
 At Chase Carpet Care we can help you meet those challenges.

 See our Urine Damage Treatment page for more information.